ps3mediaserver/ps3mediaserver/BUILD.md

  * Create a new run configuration under "Run > Run Configurations...", right mouse button on "Maven Build", select "New", Name: `Build PMS`, Goals:
-   `package`.
+   `install`.
 Select the tab "JRE" and add the following VM arguments `-Xmx1500m -XX:MaxPermSize=256m`.
 Finally, press the "Apply" button.

 You will want to run PMS from Eclipse while developing.
 This is how you do it: